 Q: I am going to be out of town during the Summer Immersion Program dates.
 Should I still apply?

 A: All program participants must be able to commit to attending the entire 7-week program.
-We hope you’ll chose to spend your summer with us.
+We hope you’ll choose to spend your summer with us.
 It’s worth it!

-Q: Where are the 2015 Girls Who Code Summer Immersion Programs located?
+Q: What are the 2016 Girls Who Code Summer Immersion Programs locations and dates?

 A: Girls Who Code currently has summer programs in: